billavinay2012/HackerRank-Problem-Solving/README.md

 This is a problem solving course on HackerRank.
-I have listen questions  and their solutions in pytho sequentially.
+I have listen questions and their solutions in python sequentially.